Back to Blog

 What I Learned

-It also proved that fully personalised badge holders at scale are absolutely doable with 3D printing.
-No tooling costs, no minimum batch sizes per design, just one unique holder per person.
+It also proved that fully personalised badge holders at scale are possible with 3D printing.
+No tooling costs, no minimum batch sizes per design, and one unique holder per person.

 Want Something Similar?

-If your company is planning an event, onboarding new starters, or just wants branded badge holders for the office, get in touch.
-The workflow is much faster now, and I can handle orders from 50 to 5,000+ units.
-You can preview your own design using our 3D designer tool, or send us a message for a free quote.
+If your company is planning an event, onboarding new starters, or wants custom ID card holders for the office, get in touch.
+The process is much faster now, and I can handle orders from 50 to 5,000+ units.
+You can preview your own design using our 3D designer tool, or send project details for a free quote.

 Ready to get started?